-limited liability noun
+Definition of limited liability

 : liability (as of a stockholder or shipowner) limited by statute or treaty

-First Known Use of LIMITED LIABILITY
+First Known Use of limited liability

-Seen & Heard
+Seen and Heard

 What made you want to look up limited liability?
 Please tell us where you read or heard it (including the quote, if possible).